The Canadian Pacific Railway Collection is made up of photographs by a number of different photographers. These include:

 Heckman was hired by the CPR as a civil engineer around 1881.
 His interest in photography led him to undertake extensive photographic tours and from about 1898 to 1916 Heckman set out during the summer months to photograph virtually every station and structure on the line.
 His background in civil engineering was evident in the 11 meticulous field books he kept of his "Photographic Survey - Canadian Pacific Railway Engineering Works".
 The books included date, time, camera aperture, number of exposures, plate number, mileage and location of each photo.
 Heckman often incorporated railway sectionmen, station agents and their families in the photographs, adding life to otherwise cold and static structures.
 Remarkable contact prints from his 8x10 glass negatives remain bound in heavy annotated albums in the CPR Archives.
 His technical skills are evident in the sharp and detailed photos.
 Heckman's photographs are an important record of long-forgotten stations and structures and remain a comprehensive photographic record of CPR beginnings.

 In 1929, Nicholas Morant joined the ranks of CPR's Winnipeg press bureau.
 He left the company briefly to pursue his passion of photography with the Winnipeg Free Press.
 He rejoined CPR in 1937, this time with the title of 'special photographer'.
 This title allowed him the latitude to "make" the sort of photographs he liked best.
 For more than 50 years, Morant crossed the country on assignment for CPR.
 He had the remarkable ability to blur the distinction between an industrial photo and that of a fine-art photograph.
 Through the years, Morant's photographs have also appeared in Time, Look, Life, the Saturday Evening Post and the National Geographic magazines.
 His photos have been used on the backs of $10, $50 and $100 Canadian bills.
 During the war he was on loan to the Department of Wartime Information.
 From the late 1930s until his retirement in 1981 Morant documented, with unparalleled ability, the changing face of the railway and Canada.
-For more than 9,000 black and white and 3,000 colour photographs by Morant see: The Canadian Pacific Railway Archives.
+For information on viewing or ordering the more than 9,000 black and white and 3,000 colour photographs by Morant see the Canadian Pacific Railway History Page.

 Born in Toronto in 1874, the son of pioneer music printers who emigrated from London, England, Philip Timms lived to one month short of his 99th birthday having lived a long life filled with many interests and considerable accomplishments.
 Timms' interests varied from shopkeeper, to professional printer and commercial photographer, to amateur archaeologist, archivist and historian, to musician, vocalist, choir and band leader, projectionist, lecturer and frustrated actor.
 Timms was keenly interested in all the ways of life in the new frontier that was British Columbia.
 As a consequence, the photographic record that he left behind affords us a valuable glimpse of the province during its period of growth from a frontier outpost to a well-established centre of industry and tourism.
 Philip Timms was a fellow of the Royal Photographic Society, as well as the official photographer for the Vancouver Museum.
 Timms died in Vancouver in 1973.